ikus060/rdiffweb/README.md

   * Fix changes dates reported to exclude '.missing' entries
   * Fix display of filename containing `<` or `>` in file statistics view

+## 6.0.6 (2025-04-18)

+* Fix to disable Ubuntu hardening for unpriviledge user namespace.

 ## 6.0.5 (2025-02-20)

 * Bump rdiffweb version to 2.9.7 to fix admin user creation minarca#293